 What Is A Power Of Attorney For Health Care?

 A “Power of Attorney for Health Care” is a legal paper naming another person, such as a husband, wife, daughter, son or close friend, as your “agent” or “representative” to make medical decisions for you if you should become unable to make them for yourself.
 Your agent or representative is guided by your instructions, and you can provide instructions about any treatment you do or do not want.
 In general, the power of attorney can give the agent or representative the same powers an individual may have or could enforce on his/her own behalf.
 Nebraska has laws on the Power of Attorney for Health Care which would allow an agent to make medical decisions for the person giving the power of attorney.

-A power of attorney for health care must be in writing; identify yourself, your agent, and your successor agent, if any; specifically authorize the agent to make health care decisions on behalf of yourself in the event you are incapable; show the date of its execution; and be witnessed and signed by two adults, each of whom witnesses the signing and dating of the power of attorney for health care by you or your acknowledgment of the signature and date.
+A power of attorney for health care must be in writing; identify yourself, your agent, and your successor agent, if any; specifically, authorize the agent to make health care decisions on behalf of yourself in the event you are incapable; show the date of its execution; and be witnessed and signed by two adults, each of whom witnessed the signing and dating of the power of attorney for health care by you or your acknowledgment of the signature and date.

 Your power of attorney for health care can grant authority for health care decisions as described in the law.
-However, the authority to consent to withholding or withdrawing a life-sustaining procedure or artificially administered nutrition or hydration is effective only when:
+However, the authority to consent to withhold or withdrawing a life-sustaining procedure or artificially administered nutrition or hydration is effective only when:

 You are suffering from a terminal condition or are in a persistent vegetative state; AND